Unstructured-IO/unstructured-js-client/README.md

 used to integrate a third-party HTTP client or when writing tests to mock out the HTTP client and feed in fixtures.

-The following example shows how to use the `"beforeRequest"` hook to to add a custom header and a timeout to requests and how to use the `"requestError"` hook to log errors:
+The following example shows how to use the `"beforeRequest"` hook to add a custom header and a timeout to requests and how to use the `"requestError"` hook to log errors: